 The best place to start when it comes to sales enablement is not to look at what you’re currently doing but instead look at your customers or buyer personas and how they like to purchase and the information they need in order to make informed decisions.
 The fuller the understanding you have of what makes them tick, the better.

 Then, look at your current sales/training processes and see how they could be improved to be more customer-centric.
 Are they aligned with your marketing team?
 If not, this is something that’s worth investing the time in when creating new sales or training content.
+Take a look at our blog which focuses on the discovery process and how to align your sales and marketing teams at the very beginning of the process.

 Now, think about the types of content that your customers or buyers will be interested in.
 What types of content will resonate most with them?
 Could some of your content be visual or interactive – and how can your team deliver that?